stephenturner/bdsr/CONTRIBUTING.md

 ### Building and deploying

 Render the book using the "Render Book" button in the RStudio build pane, or using the keyboard shortcut Cmd-Shift-B. The compiled book will be placed in the [_book](_book) directory by default.
-Fully re-render the entire book before creating PRs from other branches or forks.

-Building requires RStudio >= 2022.02, the [Quarto software](https://quarto.org/docs/get-started/), and the [Quarto R package](https://cran.r-project.org/package=quarto).
-The Quarto software and R package are frequently updated.
-Please keep both up to date to avoid inconsequential diffs / merge conflicts in the rendered HTML with other authors which would be solely due to differences in HTML rendering between versions.

-The book website is automatically deployed from the `_book` directory on the `main` branch using Netlify.
-The deployed book is publicly visible even if the source repository is private.
-Develop on a branch or fork prior to merging into main.
+This directory is ignored by git.
+Use `quarto publish gh-pages` to publish.